grafana/pyroscope/docs/sources/configure-client/language-sdks/java.md

 # Java

 The Java Profiler, integrated with Pyroscope, offers a comprehensive solution for performance analysis in Java applications.
 It provides real-time insights, enabling developers to understand and optimize their Java codebase effectively.
 This tool is crucial for improving application responsiveness, reducing resource consumption, and ensuring top-notch performance in Java environments.

+{{< admonition type="note" >}}
+Refer to [Available profiling types](../../view-and-analyze-profile-data/profiling-types/#available-profile-types) for a list of profile types supported by each language.
+{{< /admonition >}}

 ## Before you begin